chiizujin/edsa/README.md

 **2025-09-05**
 - Updated the rEGGulator to no longer use `urge`.
+- Released updated Interporter (by Mugendai) to fix teleport sound cutoff.

 **2025-09-04**
 - Fixed a couple of inventory-related issues in the rEGGulator.